Circumcision & Name of Jesus

 Being one of God’s people involved more than just some outward sign.
 It involved a complete change of heart and soul.
 When Stephen scolded the Sanhedrin, it was because of their complete lack of faith, and their unwillingness to hear God’s Word as it applied to them.
 Sure they were Jewish by name and by circumcision, but they were still steeped in unrepentant sin and evil.
 Satan had control of their lives.

 Circumcision of the heart, in the metaphorical sense refers to complete spiritual renewal.
 When the Holy Spirit works faith in our hearts, this type of circumcision takes place.
 We are no longer strangers and aliens to God; rather through faith in Jesus we are brought into fellowship with him.
 We were baptized into his death, so we might have new life.
 Our lives are then to reflect this faith that lives within us.
-The Bible does make a correlation between Old Testament circumcision and New Testament baptism, but that covers more material than we have time for today.

 Even though Christ brought an end to the Old Testament circumcision law, still there were those who still believed that it had to be done.
 Acts 15 records some of the proceedings of the Jerusalem Council.
 Here are some excerpts: “Some men came down from Judea to Antioch and were teaching the brothers: ‘Unless you are circumcised, according to the custom taught by Moses, you cannot be saved.’…Peter got up and addressed them, ‘Brothers, you know that some time ago God made a choice among you that the Gentiles might hear from my lips the message of the gospel and believe.
 God, who knows the heart, showed that he accepted them by giving the Holy Spirit to them, just as he did to us.
 He made no distinction between us and them, for he purified their hearts by faith.’”